sphinx-contrib/confluencebuilder/doc/configuration.rst

             + str(conf.confluence_publish_root)
         )

-    Modify this value if you want the generated hashes to be independent of:
+    Modify this option if there is a need to generated hashes that are independent of:

     * ``project``
     * :lref:`confluence_parent_page`
     * :lref:`confluence_publish_root`

-    This can be helpful when your project name or the title of the parent page have changed but you would like to retain the hash values.
+    This can be helpful when a project name or the title of the parent page have changed but there is a desire to retain the hash values.
 Thereby the page contents may be updated without breaking links from other Confluence pages.

     See also: